sen-gthb/customer_banking/README.md

 # customer_banking
-M3 Challenge customer_banking
-This is a customer banking system that calculates and tracks interest earned on savings and CD accounts.
-Completed iteratively during a tutor session and also a study group with Adam Millington and JB Graham.
+This is a Python coding challenge for a customer banking system that calculates and tracks interest earned on savings and CD accounts.
+Upon entering user's account information, this application calculates the interest earned and displayes the updated balances after a specified number of months.
+This was completed independently as well as in collaboarion in student study groups.